 - As our social distance practices diminish, what are you looking forward to/dreaming about implementing into your teaching and learning practices over the coming months?

-The call for abstracts closes on Friday, September 3, 2021.
+The deadline for abstracts has been extended to Wednesday, September 8, 2021.
 Click here to begin your submission.
 Please note, we will prioritize submissions from Graduate Students, Qualitative Health Instructors, and those involved in critical pedagogies for advancing critical qualitative health research in the selection process.

 Abstract submission opens: Tuesday, July 6, 2021